domingogallardo/apuntes-mads-bak/practicas/02-pruebas-tdd/pruebas-tdd.md

 Your branch is up-to-date with 'solucion/modelo-tablero'.
 You have unmerged paths.
-  (fix conflicts and run "git commit") p  (use "git merge --abort" to abort the merge)
+  (fix conflicts and run "git commit")
+  (use "git merge --abort" to abort the merge)

 Changes to be committed: